 - monitor the behaviour of individuals in the EEA,

-then you will still need to comply with the EU GDPR regarding this processing even after the end of the transition period.
+then you still need to comply with the EU GDPR regarding this processing.

-As you will not have a base inside the EEA after the transition period ends, the EU GDPR requires you to appoint a representative in the EEA.
-This representative will need to be set up in an EU or EEA state where some of the individuals whose personal data you are processing in this way are located.
+As you do not have a base inside the EEA, the EU GDPR requires you to appoint a representative in the EEA.
+This representative needs to be set up in an EU or EEA state where some of the individuals whose personal data you are processing in this way are located.

 Your representative may be an individual, or a company or organisation established in the EEA, and must be able to represent you regarding your obligations under the EU GDPR (e.g. a law firm, consultancy or private company).
 In practice the easiest way to appoint a representative may be under a simple service contract.

 You should give details of your representative to EEA-based individuals whose personal data you are processing.
 This may be done by including them in your privacy notice or in the upfront information you give them when you collect their data.
 You must also make it easily accessible to supervisory authorities – for example by publishing it on your website.

 Your appointment of your representative must be in writing and should set out the terms of your relationship with them.
 Having a representative does not affect your own responsibility or liability under the EU GDPR.

 A UK law firm does not have offices in other EEA countries, but has a regular client base in Sweden and Norway (only).
 The firm must appoint a European representative to act as its direct contact for data subjects and EU and EEA supervisory authorities.
 This European representative may be based in Sweden or Norway, but not any other EU or EEA member state.